DC All In

-DC All In is an American comic book initiative spearheaded by writer Scott Snyder and writer Joshua Williamson and debuted in October 2024 by DC Comics.
+DC All In is an American comic book initiative spearheaded by writers Scott Snyder and Joshua Williamson and debuted in October 2024 by DC Comics.
 It is the successor of Dawn of DC, following the end of the "Absolute Power" storyline.

 Publication history

-The DC All In initiative began with DC All In Special #1, a 64-page one-shot that was written by Scott Snyder and Joshua Williamson, and illustrated by Wes Craig and Daniel Sampere.
+The DC All In initiative began with DC All In Special #1, a 64-page one-shot written by Scott Snyder and Joshua Williamson, and illustrated by Wes Craig and Daniel Sampere.
 It is also a flip book issue, as one half focuses on Superman and the formation of a new Justice League, and the other focuses on Darkseid and the establishment of the Absolute Universe.
-It was also announced that Snyder would be writing Absolute Batman and that Williamson will be joined by artist Dan Mora for a new arc of Superman, which will debut a new Superwoman and herald the return of Doomsday.
+It was also announced that Snyder would write Absolute Batman and that Williamson would be joined by artist Dan Mora for a new arc of Superman, which debuted a new Superwoman and saw the return of Doomsday.

 In 2024, at New York Comic Con, it was announced that Jeph Loeb and Jim Lee would take over the monthly Batman title from Chip Zdarsky and Jorge Jiménez for a six-part story called Hush 2, starting in March 2025.
 Lee also confirmed that Scott Williams, Alex Sinclair, and Richard Starkings would return as inker, colorist, and letterer respectively for the story and that it would be part of the All-In initiative.

+In 2025, announced at New York Comic Con, the next publishing initiative, titled DC Next Level, would launch in March 2026 with several new series putting a focus on lesser-known superheroes.
+It is described as the "second act" to the All In saga; the "first act" ending with the finale of the DC K.O. event.